Emily D. Baker

 Emily D. Baker is an American legal commentator, podcast host, and former deputy district attorney.
 She is best known for her YouTube channel and podcast, "The Emily Show," where she provides legal analysis and commentary on high-profile cases and pop culture events.
-She is a former Los Angeles County Deputy District Attorney, from 2004 until 2020.
+She is a former Los Angeles County Deputy District Attorney, from 2005 until 2020.

 Early life and education

-Baker grew up in Manhattan Beach, California.
+Baker was born on May 7, 1978, and grew up in Manhattan Beach, California.
 She earned her Juris Doctor degree from Southwestern Law School before beginning a career as a deputy district attorney.
-After passing the California bar in 2005, she began practicing law in Los Angeles.
+After passing the California bar in 2005, she began to practice law in Los Angeles.

 Career

 Los Angeles County Deputy District Attorney

 Baker served as a deputy district attorney in Los Angeles County from 2004 until 2020.

-Transition to legal commentary
+Legal commentary

 After leaving her position as a deputy district attorney in 2020, Baker became a legal YouTube commentator.
 She became particularly well known during her coverage of the Johnny Depp v.
 Amber Heard trial.
 Her live streams of the trial attracted over 300,000 concurrent viewers.